Saachi-Kotadia/Wordle/README.md

 ### Home Page

 When the User loads the page (path: `/`)
-- the site will determine if the user is logged in (based on `sid` session cookie)
+- the site determine's if the user is logged in (based on `sid` session cookie)

 - If the user is not logged in:
   - the page will display a login form instead of the below content